hahoyer/factorio/mods/ingteb/source/README.md

 - Improve recipe-column-layout in case of huge amount of recipes
 - provide filter for selector
 - provide close buttons for seletor and presentor
+- crafting from any item in Recipe panel
+- tooltip on items: inventory amount and crafting potential

 known issue:
 - it takes seconds when presenting first help page